Introducing Markforged Simulation Software

 There are a number of part validation tools on the market, but they tend to be of limited value with additive manufacturing.
 These tools weren’t designed to handle the many variables associated with 3D printing, such as infill geometries and layer heights.
 Without proper validation, manufacturers sometimes resort to overbuilding the part with excessive infill or reinforcement or stick with legacy methods for producing load-bearing parts.

 Markforged Simulation overcomes these obstacles by enabling the virtual validation of parts.
-Simulation helps organizations take full advantage of Markforged 3D printing technology to produce parts for demanding production use cases.
+Markforged Simulation helps organizations take full advantage of Markforged 3D printing technology to produce parts for demanding production use cases.

 About Markforged Simulation